tn592/fur-nest/README.md

 fur-nest is a RESTful Pet Adoption Platform API built using Django REST Framework (DRF).
 It provides endpoints for managing pets, categories, adoptions, and adoption-histories.
 The project also implements JWT authentication using Djoser and includes API documentation with Swagger.

 ## Features
-- Product and category management
+- Pet and category management
-- Cart and order functionality
+- Adoption functionality
 - JWT authentication using Djoser
 - API documentation using Swagger (drf_yasg)